guruprakashj1/WAD/Unit_3/Week_9/Session_43/43_Client-Side_Routing_and_Accessing_URL_Data/Readme.md

-Thinks to know for this session
+Things  to know for this session

 The ngRoute module routes your application to different pages without reloading the entire application.